MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/environment-requirements.md

 # Environment requirements for Viva Insights

 Environment requirements vary depending on the type of insights you view in Microsoft Viva Insights.
-They are personal insights, manager insights, or leader insights in Microsoft Teams or advanced insights in the web-based service.
+The types of insights are: personal insights, manager insights or leader insights in Microsoft Teams, and advanced insights in the web-based service.

 ## Personal insights